Home

 What else does the writer have to be careful about?

 You must stick to the topic given to you in the test.
+YOu must write legibly

 What is the most common SAT Questions and Answers Query?

-Probably the most common SAT Question and Answer Query I hear is about whether or not the SATs were changed to accommodate the University of California.
+Probably the most common SAT Question and Answer query I hear is about whether or not the SATs were changed to accommodate the University of California.

 It is true that the University of California, along with the California State University system, accounts for a large number of the students who take the test, the University of California did suggest that the analogies be eliminated, and that writing be added.